 - 1. Assigned readings must be completed before the first class meeting of each week. - 2.
-There will be three take-home examinations during the semester.
-The first will be due on September 22, 2015, the second will be due on November 3, 2015, and the third will be due on December 8, 2015. - 3.
-The will be two in-class short identification quizzes.
-The first one will take place on September 22, 2015 and the second one on December 8, 2015.
+There will be two take-home examinations during the semester.
+The first will be due on September 20, 2016 and the second will be due on November 1, 2016. - 3.
+There will be two writing assignments.
+The first assignment is a brief essay (approximately 500 words) analyzing a pre-circulated document.
+The source analysis essay is due in class on Tuesday, September 13.
+The second assignment is a research paper (approximately 1,700 words) on a topic of your choice.
+The research paper is due in class on Tuesday, December 6.
+Details about both papers will be discussed in class well before the respective due dates.